GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 ---

-At this year I went to QCon São Paulo, I saw many cool things and lots of new technologies.
-In the conference, some speakers talked about how we can make resilient systems.
-Kolton Andrus ([slides][kolton-andrus]) spoke about of Netflix Toolset, he mentioned Spinnaker, Chaos Kong and Hystrix.
-I liked so much of Hystrix, because the concept behind this mechanism sounds very simple and can be useful in many situations.
+At this year I went to QCon São Paulo, I saw many cool things and many new technologies.
+At the conference, some speakers talked about how we can make resilient systems.
+Kolton Andrus ([slides][kolton-andrus]) has spoken about of Netflix Toolset, he mentioned Spinnaker, Chaos Kong and Hystrix.
+I like so much of Hystrix, because the concept behind this mechanism sounds very simple and can be useful in many situations.
 In this post, I will try to talk about it.

 Oh, what is Hystrix?
 The Netflix describes Hystrix as "[...] a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.".
-Behind all advantages that it can give to us, it has a lot of patterns, but in this post I will write about only one, called of Circuit-Breaker.
+Behind all advantages that it gives to us, this library has a lot of patterns, however in this post I will write about only one, called of Circuit-Breaker.

-We need to think about circuit-breaker.
+Let's think about circuit-breaker.
 Let me see...
 Oh Circuit-Breaker pattern works like a home circuit-breaker, Obvious.
-But how it works?
+But, how it works?
 You can see it [here][homecircuitbreaker].
 In IT world, this mechanism can be applied to some cases to prevent errors or decrease latency.
-Imagine, you have a call to an external service, in this scenario many things can fail, you can get network error, some server can be out, or something unexpected can occurs.
-If you want to make your system more resilient, you need to assume that your system can fail.
+Imagine that you have a call to an external service, in this scenario many things can fail, you can get network error, some server can be out, or something unexpected can occurs. **If you want to make your system resilient, you have to assume that your system can fail**.

 To avoid that problem, you can respond a default response or with cache.
-Using a circuit-breaker, when something goes wrong N times, the circuit-breaker stops to call the failed method and pass to responds only with a fallback method.
+Using a circuit-breaker, when something goes wrong N times, the circuit-breaker stops to call failing method and responds only with a fallback response.
 After a time period, the circuit-breaker try to call a method again, it can works or not.

-In this post, I will try to show some examples with the same app at the previous post.
+In this post, I will try to show some examples with the same app that I created at the previous post.
 You can download it [here][experiences](please use version 0.0.2).
 I added Docker only to turn easier the environment setup, but you can use only ruby(>=2.2) and rails(>=5) to run.

-I will show only one circuit-breaker gem available in Ruby, but if you search at RubyToolbox site you can found many similar solutions like [circuitbox][circuitbox] or [resilient][resilient].
-In this post we will use the [stoplight][Stoplight] gem.
+I will show only one the [stoplight][Stoplight] gem, if you search at RubyToolbox site you can found many similar solutions like [circuitbox][circuitbox] or [resilient][resilient], through.

 Ok, how it works?
 Well, we will see it together along this post.
-It's easier, at least for me, understand with examples.
+So, it's easier, at least for me, understand with examples.

 *Ps: To run with docker you can use 'docker-compose up' and after that 'docker exec -it <image-name/id> bash' to enter in bash.
-After that we need to type 'rails c'.*
+In the end we have to type 'rails c'.*

-First thing that we need to do is add a new gem in this project, to do it we need to add this line in our Gemfile.
+First of all, we have to add a new gem in this project, so the following line solves it.

 {% highlight ruby %}
 gem 'stoplight'
 {% endhighlight %}

-*Ps: Everytime that we add a new gem in Gemfile, we need to run 'docker-compose build' again and after that we can run 'docker-compose up'.*
+*Ps: Everytime that we add a new gem in Gemfile, we need to run 'docker-compose build'*

-In the project folder, we need to type the command below to start our server.
+At the project folder, we need to type the command below to start our server.

 {% highlight bash %}
  ~/projects/ruby/blog  docker-compose up